jj46/fastdns/README.rst

 Features
 --------
 * DNS Resolver library for performing many DNS queries
-* DNS Caching library for caching hosts with many IPs

 Note: If you are looking to simply determine if a host is resolvable or don't care as much about hosts with tons of IPs, the berserker resolver may suit your needs better -> https://github.com/DmitryFillo/berserker_resolver